-No Measure Annual Saving Details Items Under Council Control , , , , , , , , , , , , , , , , , , , 1 Staffing Level Review \$691,278 Involves cutting staff levels through attrition to reduce expenditure on employee benefits.
-2 Plant Review Average \$180,000 per annum Involves reviewing Council's plant utilisation as well as the cost effectiveness of contractors versus Council gearing up to undertake the works itself.
-Suggestions include selling a grader, purchasing a water cart and a roller over the following three years and investigating dry hire options for a soil stabiliser and possibly even a crusher.
+No Measure Annual Saving Details Items Under 1 Staffing Level Review \$636,931 Involves cutting staff levels through attrition to reduce expenditure on employee benefits.
+2 Plant Review Average \$130,000 per annum Involves reviewing Council's plant utilisation as well as the cost effectiveness of contractors versus Council gearing up to undertake the works itself.
+Suggestions include selling a grader, and purchasing a roller over the following three years and investigating dry hire options for a soil stabiliser and possibly even a crusher.
 3 Business Arms of Council Review \$190,000 Involves ensuring Business Arms of Council are not subsidised in any way by General Fund.
 No savings to consolidated position but involves savings for general fund.
 7 Capital Program Review - Involves ensuring capital monies are effectively spent on renewals per best practice asset management.
 Savings would be re-directed from capital expansion to capital renewal works which would improve our performance in renewing Council owned assets.
 8 Resource Sharing \$50,000 Involves increasing resource sharing to reduce costs and further fees for service work to increase own source revenue.
 9 Depreciation Assumptions \$1,000,000 (final amount unknown) Involves correcting depreciation assumptions as part of the roads revaluation.
 Savings are non-cash savings and are currently estimates only.
 10 Private Works \$50,000 Involves Council improving private works practices to increase own source revenue.
 11 Quarry \$83,111 Involves Council further expanding the quarry to increase own source revenue (in progress).

-No Measure Annual Details Saving 13 Grant Funded Program \$57,210 Involves reviewing whether there are any hidden subsidies to grant funded programs and if so costing them back to the program in question.
-Items Involving Third Parties 5 State Roads Maintenance Contracts - Involves Council engaging with the State government to increase its share of RMCC works.
-Could involve a \$2.5m-\$3m increase in revenue (but with similar increase in expenditure).
+No Measure Annual Saving Details 13 Grant Funded \$57,210 · Program subsidies to grant funded programs and if so costing them back to the program in question.
+Items Involving Third Parties Installate Council and a single spirit the Council 5 State Roads Maintenance - Involves Council engaging with the State government to increase its share of RMCC Contracts works.
+Could involve a \$2.5m-\$3m increase in Contracts revenue (but with similar increase in expenditure).
 This would help ensure economies of scale for Council operations.

-6 FAGS Fairer Distribution \$1,000,000 Involves Council engaging the State Government to implement Recommendation 8 of the Review Panel Report and distribute FAGs grants from urban councils to rural councils.
+6 FAGS Fairer \$1,000,000 Involves Council engaging the State Distribution Government to implement Recommendation 8 of the Review Panel Report and distribute FAGs grants from urban councils to rural councils.
 Final impact unknown, but based on current split would be \$2m per annum.
-Current forecast is a \$1m increase for WSC.
-23 Push Back on Cost Shifting \$1,108,564 Involves Council pushing back on cost shifting from State and Federal governments (not included in Delivery Program figures).
-Items Involving Further Research 15 Library Services Review Unknown Involves reviewing what Council currently does for libraries in the six (6) towns across the shire, including the future location of the Coonabarabran library.
-16 VIC Unknown Involves reviewing the possibility of joint tenancy at the VIC to increase own source revenue.
-19 Solar Power Utilisation Review Unknown Involves reviewing solar power utilisation by Council to see if there are savings in going solar.
-24 Alternate Business Arms of Council Unknown Involves investigating possible alternate Business Arms of Council that could increase own source revenue.
+Current forecast is a \$1m increase for WSC. , 23 Push Back on Cost \$1,108,564 Involves Council pushing back on cost shifting Shifting from State and Federal governments (not included in Delivery Program figures).
+Items Involving Further Research 15 Library Services Unknown Involves reviewing what Council currently does 13 Review Chkhown for libraries in the six (6) towns across the shire, 110 / 10 // including the future location of the Coonabarabran library.
+16 VIC Unknown tenancy at the VIC to increase own source revenue.
+19 Solar Power Unknown Involves reviewing solar power utilisation by Utilisation Review CHKHOWH Council to see if there are savings in going solar.
+Services of the service of the servi 24 Alternate Business Unknown Involves investigating possible alternate Arms of Council Business Arms of Council that could increase own source revenue.